5.2 - Building the action plan

 Quantified emission reduction potentials;

-Detailed description of the action and the involvement of stakeholders;
+Detailed description of the action and of the stakeholder engagement;

 Budget and provisional timetable for the action;